 We understand that thanking donors for supporting your organization may be a vital part of your outreach.
-When donor contact information is provided on the grant letter, you may thank them, as long as acknowledgement of the gift goes to Vanguard Charitable and a tax receipt is not issued.
+When donor contact information is provided, you may thank them, as long as acknowledgment of the gift goes to Vanguard Charitable and a tax receipt is not issued.

 Sometimes our donors decide to give without recognition.
-The grant payment letter contains all the information a donor has elected to share.
+The grant details contain all the information a donor has elected to share.
 If a donor has chosen to give anonymously or only share the fund name, it indicates that they do not wish to receive an acknowledgment for that specific grant.
 We respect our donors' recognition preferences and will not release unauthorized information.

 How long does it take for a grant to arrive?